AnyChart/docs.anychart.com/Gauges/Quick_Start.md

 ## The result
 ###See the result
 After all these steps you should have the following result.
-You can launch and explore this example further [here](../Gauges/sample_2).
+You can launch and explore this example further here:
 {sample :width 690 :height 180}GAUGE\_Basic\_Sample{sample}
 ###Full source code
 You can copy this to a file on your computer and open it in your browser to display the Gauge shown above: